-- · Be of Good quality and design to achieve a wind rating of up to 120km/h. - Have a minimum footpath to umbrella (lowest edge) clearance of 2.4 metres and not obstruct the Pedestrian - · Have one centre pole and be positioned to ensure that when open the umbrella does not extend outside of the Trading Zone. - · Use an in-ground lockable socket and sleeve (preferred).
+- · Comply with any relevant Australian Standards - Be of Good quality and design to achieve a wind rating of up to 120km/h. - Have a minimum footpath to umbrella (lowest edge) clearance of 2.4 metres and not obstruct the Pedestrian Zone - Have one centre pole and be positioned to ensure that when open the umbrella does not extend outside of the Trading Zone. - An in-ground lockable socket and sleeve is preferred.
 Such systems must minimise damage to the footpath and be flush with the footpath to prevent trips and falls.
 The business is responsible for the installation of socket and sleeve systems to the satisfaction of Council and is required to reinstate the footpath should the umbrella be removed. - Prior to installation of an in-ground socket, an application must be made to Council to apply for and receive a Council Road opening permit.
-A bond will also be required to be paid as part of the permit application and will be used to reinstate the surface of the footpath (See Figure 19). - Where in-ground sockets are not practicable, non-fixed umbrellas may be considered and must be securely anchored (e.g. weight bags) to the footpath to the satisfaction of Council. - Use quality commercial canvas covers for the umbrellas and must be neat and presentable. - · Use business logo's and advertising when permitted and may be printed on alternate panels covering no more than 30% of the umbrella panel surface.
+A bond will also be required to be paid as part of the permit application and will be used to reinstate the surface of the footpath (See Figure 19). - Where in-ground sockets are not practicable, non-fixed umbrellas may be considered and must be securely anchored (weight bags) to the footpath to the satisfaction of Council. - Quality commercial canvas covers for the umbrellas must be neat and presentable. - Business logo's and advertising are permitted and may be printed on alternate panels covering no more than 30% of the umbrella panel surface.

-4.2.4 PLANTER BOXES & PLANTS
+3.2.4 PLANTER BOXES & PLANTS

-Raised planters can provide a sense of enclosure when placed in the streetscape and will be considered on a caseby-case basis.
+Raised planters can provide a sense of enclosure when placed in the streetscape and will be considered on a case by case basis.
 Planters must not fully enclose a Trading Zone on a footpath and may only be provided where they positively contribute to the streetscape and amenity.